 - Scoop the mixture onto the prepared parchment paper inside the circle.

 - Working from the middle to the edges, slightly build up the edges, leaving a slight indent in the middle.

 - Place the pan in the oven and lower the oven temperature to 225 degrees.

 - Bake the pavlova in the oven for 1 hour until the edges are set and the bottom of the pavlova starts to peel away from the parchment.

-- Open the door a crack and prop it open with a wooden spoon.
+- Turn off the oven and open the door a crack and prop it open with a wooden spoon.
 Allow pavlova to cool in the oven for a few hours.

 - Transfer to a cooling rack to cool completely if not already cooled.

 - Wrap the pavlova carefully in plastic wrap until you're ready to serve for up to 2 days.